Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: searching the AgentNet marketplace for agents using a free-text query with optional filters, and specifies the return fields.
-It effectively distinguishes from siblings by focusing on search functionality.
+The description clearly states the tool searches for agents by free-text query with optional filters, and it specifies the return fields.
+However, it does not explicitly differentiate from sibling tools like discover_agents, which may have overlapping functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.